EmmyVoita/EmmyVoita.github.io/_posts/2025-5-5-Full-Physcially-Based-Sky-Rendering-Pipeline.markdown

 **Solution:**

-Initially, I tried to keep scattering as a float3 and sacrifice transmittance information by representing it as a float.
-In order to include depth in the buffer, I used principal component analysis to define a color space for the scattering that could be represented by a float2, which is possible because the base scattering of clouds—excluding atmospheric contribution—does not vary significantly.
+Initially, I tried to keep scattering as a _float3_ and sacrifice transmittance information by representing it as a float.
+In order to include depth in the buffer, I used Principal Component Analysis to define a color space for the scattering that could be represented by a _float2_, which is possible because the base scattering of clouds—excluding atmospheric contribution—does not vary significantly.

 However, I ended up switching to using just a float representation for both scattering and transmittance, thereby sacrificing the ideal solution, because it gives more control in the composite pass for modifying the final scattering color.
 Since we now have an unused channel, I output a value to control the ambient color influence, which I moved from being applied in the raymarching loop to the composite pass.
 Below is the output of the composite pass, followed by a breakdown of each individual channel: